Official Visitor Website

 Thetford Forest Brecks mist aerial Mike Page

-Described by Charles Dickens as ‘barren’ in David Copperfield, and by an observer in the 1760s as ‘sand, and scattered gravel, without the least vegetation; a mere African desert’, the Brecks looks very different now to most of its history.
+Described by Charles Dickens as ‘barren’ in David Copperfield, and by an observer in the 1760s as ‘sand, and scattered gravel, without the least vegetation; a mere African desert’, the Brecks looks very different now to most of its history, being home to the country’s largest low-lying pine forest.

 Barren desert to wildlife-friendly forest